TheWeirdDev/theweirddev.github.io/_drafts/2015-05-05-bamboo-release.markdown

 the variable in opposition to the `bamboo_` in the script task.
 - releaseVersion: to set the version of the release.
 - tag: name of the tag created

+> I didn't need to able the batch mode here because Bamboo do it by default.

 ## Maven pom